 Participants may be selected first place winner of an area only once.
 If a youth who has won the first place trophy continues to be outstanding in range accomplishments, the Section will recognize the achievement with the presentation of a certificate bearing a seal for the second year's and for the third year's work.

-Range Youth Forum (The Range Youth Forum is held at the Annual Meeting of the parent society.)
+High School Youth Forum (HSYF is held at the Annual Meeting of the parent society.)

 The decision to send or not to send a delegate to the High School Youth Forum will be made by the Board of Directors at the Annual Meeting.

-If the Board of Directors elects to send a delegate to the Range Youth ForumHigh School Youth Forum, they will be selected from the area first place winners or other potential candidates that deem qualified to participate through their skills, knowledge and passion at summer range camps.
+If the Board of Directors elects to send a delegate to the High School Youth Forum, they will be selected from the area first place winners or other potential candidates that deem qualified to participate through their skills, knowledge and passion at summer range camps.

-The Alberta and Montana Range Youth Chairs will recommend a delegate from the current year's achievement award winners as prospective candidates to attend the annual Range Youth Forum.
+The Alberta and Montana Range Youth Chairs will recommend a delegate from the current year's achievement award winners as prospective candidates to attend the annual High School Youth Forum.
+Montana and Alberta will alternate years sending a potential delegate to the annual meeting.

-Financial assistance may be granted to the Section delegate (or delegates) to attend the High School Youth Forum at the parent Society's Annual Meeting.
+Financial assistance may be granted to the Section delegate to attend the High School Youth Forum at the parent Society's Annual Meeting.
 Funds of $500 for Alberta and Montana will cover the delegates’ registration fees.
 The amount granted will be based on annual HSYF registration fees.

 Donations to send delegates to a parent Society meeting may be made to the Section Secretary-Treasurer to be designated as the Youth Program Fund for that purpose.
 Private donations may be made directly to the forum delegate to assist with travel costs.